ArenKDesai/Aren-s-Notes/graphics lec.md

 ### Euler's Theorems
 1. Any rotation can be represented as a single rotation about some axis.
-2. Any rotation can be represent
+2. Any rotation can be represented as a sequence of three rotations about a fixde